-This simple PASTA PRIMAVERA is bright, fresh, healthy, and ready on your table in 20 minutes.
+This simple Pasta Primavera is packed with veggies and a simple primavera sauce.
+It’s fresh, healthy, and your table in 20 minutes.

 Pasta Primavera translates to “Spring Pasta” and it’s, obviously, perfect for this time of year!
 It’s completely customizable to what kind of veggies you like or have on hand!
 I added broccolini (the best!), bell pepper, snap peas and cherry tomatoes, but feel free to add whatever you like.